 Integration with Android HALs modules for recording battery and energy-usage counters.

-Java heap profiling: an out-of-process profiler tightly integrated with the Android RunTime that allows to get full snapshots of the managed heap retention graph (types, field names, retained size and references to other objects) without, however, dumping the full heap contents (strings and bitmaps) and hence reducing the serialization time and output file size.
+Capturing Java heap dumps with an out-of-process profiler tightly integrated with the Android RunTime that allows to get full snapshots of the managed heap retention graph (types, field names, retained size and references to other objects) without, however, dumping the full heap contents (strings and bitmaps) and hence reducing the serialization time and output file size.

 On Android, Perfetto is the next-generation system tracing system and replaces the chromium-based systrace.
-ATrace-based intstrumentation remains fully supported.
+ATrace-based instrumentation remains fully supported.
 See Android developer docs for more details.

 The Perfetto Tracing SDK enables C++